New Jersey Child Predator Sting Nets A Cop And A Preacher, Among Others

 “If we extended the investigation, we could catch 16 people a week.”

-Two of the men caught up in the sting are men that children and parents should, by all rights, be inclined to trust: a police officer and a minister.
+Two of the men caught up in the sting are men that children and parents should, in most circumstances, be inclined to trust — a police officer and a minister.

-The police officer nabbed in the investigation is Peter Tuchol, who until last week was a member of the Ridgewood, New Jersey Police Department.
+The police officer nabbed in the investigation is Peter Tuchol, who, until last week, was a member of the Ridgewood, New Jersey Police Department.
 As The Bergen Record reported at the time, he was arrested last week after he allegedly pursued an undercover cop posing as a 15-year-old girl.

 Ridgewood cop Peter Tuchol Jr. appears in court for detention hearing https://t.co/9enXPc70La